 - Exposes acting for another individual or family member of corrupt official;

 - Provides a bigger picture of the business party background;

 - Backs up monitoring to spot what is not right.

 EDD: How to Verify the Source of Wealth

 Companies have to follow a risk-based approach when establishing proof of wealth applying reasonable measures to the extent depending on the client’s money laundering and terrorist finance risks.

-Three steps to follow when establishing source of wealth: Obtain information on net worth
+Three steps to follow when establishing source of wealth:

 Obtain information on where that net worth came from